Provision Windows Device Portal with a custom SSL certificate

 If you have multiple devices, you can reuse the localhost .pfx files, but you'll still need to create IP address and hostname certificates for each device separately.

 When the bundle of .pfx files is generated, you will need to load them into the WDP.

 For each .pfx file that you've created for a device, you'll need to run the following command from an elevated command prompt.

 WebManagement.exe -SetCert <Path to .pfx file> <password for pfx>

 WebManagement.exe -SetCert localhost.pfx PickAPassword WebManagement.exe -SetCert --1.pfx PickAPassword WebManagement.exe -SetCert MyLivingRoomPC.pfx PickAPassword

 Once you have installed the certificates, simply restart the service so the changes can take effect:

 sc stop webmanagement sc start webmanagement

 IP addresses can change over time.
 Many networks use DHCP to give out IP addresses, so devices don't always get the same IP address they had previously.
-If you've created a certificate for an IP address on a device and that device's address has changed, Windows Device Portal will generate a new certificate using the existing self-signed cert, and it will stop using the one you created.
+If you've created a certificate for an IP address on a device and that device's address has changed, WDP will generate a new certificate using the existing self-signed cert, and it will stop using the one you created.
 This will cause the cert warning page to appear in your browser again.
-For this reason, we recommend connecting to your devices through their hostnames, which you can set in Device Portal.
+For this reason, we recommend connecting to your devices through their hostnames, which you can set in the Windows Device Portal.
 These will stay the same regardless of IP addresses.